gitter-badger/ecs/README.md

 entity2.Replace (new Component1 { Id = 10 }).Replace (new Component2 { Name = "Username" });
 // Any entity can be copied with all components: var entity2Copy = entity2.Copy ();
+// Any entity can be merged / "moved" to another entity (source will be destroyed): var newEntity = world.NewEntity ();
+entity2Copy.MoveTo (newEntity); // all components from entity2Copy moved to newEntity, entity2Copy destroyed.
 // any entity can be destroyed. entity.Destroy ();
 ```